 * (General Admission- MEng, M.Math., MSci., Vet.M.B., B.A., and B.Th. degrees only)

 Due to safety considerations the number of guests permitted in the Senate House is limited to three per graduand and entry is by ticket only.
 If a guest is already a member of the University’s Roll of Regent House an entry ticket is not required, but a gown must be worn and only admitted if the University Marshal grants access due to available capacity.
 Guest tickets will be issued to you at the dress inspection on the morning of the Congregation.
 Photography is not allowed in the Senate House.

-The service at the Senate House is usually about 50 minutes.
+The ceremony at the Senate House is usually about 50 minutes long.
 Degree congregations are not suitable for children under five years of age.

-With the exception of July (for one-year full-time and PhD students), you are invited to a Formal Celebratory Lunch at Wolfson College on the day of your degree ceremony with a maximum of three guests.
+With the exception of July (for one-year full-time and PhD students), you are invited to a Formal Celebratory Lunch at Wolfson College on the day of your degree ceremony.
+Up to 3 additional guests can be booked at £20.00 per guest.
 Formal invitations are not issued.
 Children aged ten and under receive their meal free of charge.
 Kindly note that the lunch is free for the graduand.

 Because of the very large numbers proceeding in July, those taking one-year full-time degrees and PhDs will not be offered a lunch, but a Celebratory Formal Dinner with their guests on the Friday preceding the ceremony.